TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   positive (no zeros or negative values), and the variant `log(y + 1)` is often used when data are non-negative (restricted to values that are positive or zero).
-The reasons why this transformation works well on so many data sets is because it can be used to transform multiplicative relationships into additive ones.
+The reasons why this transformation works well on so many data sets is at least in part because it can be used to transform multiplicative relationships into additive ones.
   That is, `log(x * y) == log(x) + log(y)`.
-If there is a causal relationship between `x` and `y` that is additive, that is a one unit change in `x` always results in the same change in `y`, regardless of the initial value of `y`, this will result in a linear dependence of `y` on `x`.
-However, if a one unit change in `x` has an effect on `y` that is proportional to `y`, this means that the same size change in `x` will have a smaller impact on small `y` than on large `y`.
+If there is a causal
+  relationship between `x` and `y` that is additive, that is a one unit change in `x` always results in two unit change in `y`, regardless of the initial value of `y`, this will result in a linear dependence of `y` on `x` with a slope of 2.
+However, if a one unit change in `x` has an effect on `y` that is proportional to `y`, this means that the same size change in `x` will have a smaller sized impact on small `y` than on large `y`.
 This will cause the relationship to be multiplicative rather than linear, and also usually results in larger dispersions around the prediction curve at larger values of `y` than at smaller values.
-These proportional or multiplicative effects are common in
-  nature: adding a fertilizer might make all the plants grow by an additional 10% within a given test period.
-This means that in absolute terms, large plants will see more gain in size than small ones.
-The relationship is multiplicative/non-linear, and we should not be surprised that the spread about the mean of the sizes of large plants is greater than for small ones.
-Transforming these data by taking the log of the size will transform the relationship into a more linear one as well as attenuate much of the heteroskedasticity.
+These proportional or multiplicative effects are common in nature: adding a fertilizer might make all the plants grow by an additional 10% within a given test period.
+This means that in absolute terms, large plants will see more gain in size in response to the fertilizer than small ones, even though the same amount of fertilizer is appied to all the plants.
+The effect of the fertilizer is multiplicative/non-linear, and we should not be surprised that the spread about the mean of the sizes of large plants is greater than for small ones.
+Transforming these data by taking the log of the size will transform the relationship into a linear one as well as attenuate much of the heteroskedasticity present on the original scale.

 For strictly positive continuous data (there are less popular extensions that are more general), there is a systematic method for exploring